Biological Sciences

 Can enroll if Class is Senior

 This course aims to provide a foundation in the underlying mechanisms of neurological and psychiatric disorders.
-We will explore through lectures and readings of primary literature a number of important brain disorders, including autism spectrum disorder, traumatic brain injury, amyotrophic lateral sclerosis, Parkinson's disease, Huntington’s disease, and Alzheimer's disease.
-This course focuses on the fundamental molecular and cellular mechanisms that underlie brain disorders and helps students understand the brain dysfunctions or diseases.
-(W).
+We will explore through lectures and readings of primary literature a number of important brain disorders, including autism spectrum disorder, traumatic brain injury, amyotrophic lateral sclerosis, Parkinson's disease, Huntington’s disease, Alzheimer’s disease and mental disorders.
+This course focuses on the fundamental molecular and cellular mechanisms that underlie brain disorders, clinical signs and symptoms, current therapeutics/treatments, and help students to better understand the brain dysfunctions or diseases through clinical case studies and differential diagnosis.
+(YR).

 Restriction(s):